ERA-IITK/Hack2Learn/README.md

  ### Suggested Topics
  Here are some of the suggested topics, but you can come up with your own.
 Research topics are also welcomed.
+- Cam Scanner like App.
+- Cartooning an Image
+- Rotten Fruit and Vegetable Detecter
+- Multiplayer Painting
+- Speech/ tweet Emotion Recognition
+- Hand Gesture Recognition
+- Autonomous Chrome Dinosaur game
+- Autonomous Fruit Catcher Game
+- OpenCV Sudoku Solver
+- Automatic highway speed sensor with number plate rec.
+- Home Automation system with presence recognition and privacy
+- Drowsiness detection software for traffic police
+- Baby Behavior Analysis and Safety Software.
+- Lane Detection and Traffic Analyzer in a Video
+- Autonomous Tetris game with hand gesture control
+- Traffic Sign Detection
+- Aerial Traffic Survey System
+- Air  Canvas : This  is  an  interesting  project  in  which  you  can  draw  anything  by  moving  yourhands in the air.
+The project will use a camera to detect the fingertip and then we can drawthe shape on the canvas.